-When leaving the building for lunch, staff are required to time out and time in.
+When leaving the building, staff is required to time out and time in.
 In no instance will a staff member be absent from his/her building for longer than thirty (30) minutes without prior approval or knowledge of his/her supervisor.